A kids pretend play market or grocery store is a wonderful way to encourage pretend play, creativity and imagination.

 You can either use a shelf you already have, build one out of wood or cardboard boxes or purchase a ready made one such as the Melissa & Doug Wooden Grocery Store and Lemonade Stand.

-With some creative thinking it can have many more uses such as a puppet theatre, a ticket booth, a fort, etc.
+With some creative thinking this stand can have many more uses such as a puppet theater, a ticket booth, a fort, etc.

 If you already have a kids pretend play kitchen, you may already have a lot of play food.

 Melissa & Doug Wooden Food Groups Set

 This set comes with all the items pictured below, including the 4 wooden crates to store the food in!

-I have chosen the Precious Toys Kids & Toddler Pretend Play Shopping Cart because it is made of durable metal, it’s collapsible and it comes with some play food and pantry items!
+I have chosen the Precious Toys Kids & Toddler Pretend Play Shopping Cart because it’s collapsible and it comes with some play food and pantry items!

 Pretend Play Cash Register

 This cash register has a working calculator and comes with a bit of play money and a small basket with a few grocery items.

 But you could certainly build your own food stand, use a calculator as a cash register (maybe mount it to a small cardboard box and cut a hole in the bottom for the money) and find a few reusable shopping bags instead of a basket or grocery cart!